datastax/pulsar-helm-chart/README.md

 ## Tiered Storage

 Tiered storage (offload to blob storage) can be configured in the `storageOffload` section of the `values.yaml` file.
-Instructions for AWS S3 and Google Cloud Storage are provided in the file.
+Instructions for AWS S3, Google Cloud Storage and Azure are provided in the file.

 In addition you can configure any S3 compatible storage.
 There is explicit support for [Tardigrade](https://tardigrade.io), which is a provider of secure, decentralized storage.
 You can enable the Tardigarde S3 gateway in the `extra` configuration.
 The instructions for configuring the gateway are provided in the `tardigrade` section of the `values.yaml` file.